grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 connections, note that the RPC will be eligible for transparent retries (see [A6]), because no wire traffic was produced for it.

+### Interaction Between Transport and Subchannel

+In order for the subchannel to know when to create a new connection, the transport will need to report the peer's MAX_CONCURRENT_STREAMS setting to the subchannel.
+The transport will need to first report this value immediately after receiving the initial SETTINGS frame from the peer, and then it will need to send an update any time it receives a SETTINGS frame from the peer that changes this particular setting.

+Implementations should consider providing some mechanism for flow control for these updates, to prevent sending updates to the subchannel faster than it can process them.
+One possible simple approach would be for the transport to have only one in-flight update to the subchannel at any given time, which could be implemented as follows:
+- When sending an update to the subchannel, the transport will record the MAX_CONCURRENT_STREAMS value that it is reporting to the subchannel.
+It will include a callback with the update, which the subchannel must invoke when it has finished processing the update.
+- If the transport receives a new MAX_CONCURRENT_STREAMS value from the peer before it receives the callback from the subchannel, it will not send another update to the subchannel.
+- When the transport receives the callback from the subchannel, it will check whether the peer's current MAX_CONCURRENT_STREAMS value is different from the last value it reported to the subchannel.
+If so, it will start a new update.

+Note that this approach means that there may be a noticeable delay between when the transport sees an update and when the subchannel sees the update.
+If the update is an *increase* in MAX_CONCURRENT_STREAMS, that won't cause any problems (the worst case is that the subchannel may create a new connection that it might have been able to avoid).
+If the update is a *decrease* in MAX_CONCURRENT_STREAMS, then the subchannel may dispatch RPCs to the connection that will wind up being queued in the transport, which is sub-optimal.
+However, this design already has a race condition in that case (see [Picking a Connection for Each RPC](#picking-a-connection-for-each-rpc) above for details), so this is not an additional problem.

 #### Interaction Between Channel and Subchannel

 Today, when the channel does an LB pick and gets back a subchannel, it calls a method on that subchannel to get its underlying connection.
 There are only two possible results:

 1. The subchannel returns a ref to the underlying connection.
+In this case, the channel starts a stream on the returned connection and forwards the RPC to that stream.
 2. The subchannel returns null to indicate that it no longer has a working connection.
-This case can happen due to a race between the LB policy picking the subchannel and the transport seeing a GOAWAY or disconnection;
-   when that occurs, the channel will queue the RPC (i.e., it is treated the same as if the picker indicated to queue the RPC) in the expectation that the LB policy will soon see the subchannel report the disconnection and will return a new picker, at which point a new pick will be done for the queued RPC.
+This case can happen due to a race between the LB policy picking the subchannel and the transport seeing a GOAWAY or disconnection.
+When this occurs, the channel will queue the RPC (i.e., it is treated the same as if the picker indicated to queue the RPC) in the expectation that the LB policy will soon see the subchannel report the disconnection and will return a new picker, at which point a new pick will be done for the queued RPC.

-With this design, the API used for this interaction between the channel and the subchannel will need to change.
-Instead of the channel getting a connection from the subchannel, the channel will simply send the RPC to the subchannel, and the subchannel will be responsible for picking a connection or queuing the RPC if there is no connection immediately available.

-One consequence of this is that when we hit the race condition between the LB policy picking the subchannel and the transport seeing a GOWAWAY or disconnection, we will now rely on transparent retries (see [A6]) instead of just having the channel re-queue the LB pick to be tried again the next time the LB policy updates the picker.
+With this design, there is a third outcome possible: the subchannel may not have a set of working connections, but they may all already be at their MAX_CONCURRENT_STREAMS limits, so the RPC may need to be queued until the subchannel has a connection that it can send it on.
+This case can be handled by having the subchannel return a fake connection object that queues the RPC in the subchannel.

+Note that the race condition described in case 2 above will now happen only if the subchannel has no working connections.
+If there is at least one working connection, then even if the RPC cannot be sent immediately, the RPC will be queued in the subchannel instead.

 #### Interaction with xDS Circuit Breaking